wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 * **Loooooooong Japanese Tokens:** The switch from the default CJK analyzer (which uses overlapping bigrams for [CJK characters](https://en.wikipedia.org/wiki/CJK_characters)) to the Japanese-specific Kuromoji decreased [the number of tokens found from 5.5M to 2.4M](https://www.mediawiki.org/wiki/User:TJones_%28WMF%29/Notes/Kuromoji_Analyzer_Analysis#Baseline_.28CJK.29_vs_Kuromoji) in my corpus—that's a lot fewer overlapping tokens, and many words longer than 2 characters.
 However, the lost/found token analysis showed that it was ignoring tokens in at least a dozen other scripts, and doing weird things with fullwidth numbers.
 The Kuromoji analyzer also revealed the need to look at [really long tokens](https://www.mediawiki.org/wiki/User:TJones_%28WMF%29/Notes/Kuromoji_Analyzer_Analysis#Longest_Tokens).
 In addition to some long Latin-script and Thai tokens, there were some really long Japanese tokens, which turned out to be tokenizing errors; these phrases and sentences just weren't broken up.

+* **Folding across character sets with Japanese Kana and in Serbian:**
+  * We got a [request](https://phabricator.wikimedia.org/T176197) to fold Japanese [Hiragana and Katakana](https://en.wikipedia.org/wiki/Kana#Hiragana_and_katakana) on English-language wiki.
+There's a straightforward 1-to-1 mapping (in `compare_counts/langdata/kana.txt`) that allows `compare_counts.pl` to ignore that alternation and only pay attention to other changes.
+It worked [fine for English](https://www.mediawiki.org/wiki/User:TJones_%28WMF%29/Notes/Hiragana_to_Katakana_Mapping_for_English_and_Japanese), but unpacking the CJK analyzer for Japanese caused too many other problems.

+  * Serbian has both a [Cyrillic](https://en.wikipedia.org/wiki/Serbian_Cyrillic_alphabet) and a [Latin](https://en.wikipedia.org/wiki/Gaj%27s_Latin_alphabet) alphabet.
+When [assessing a potential Serbian stemmer](https://www.mediawiki.org/wiki/User:TJones_%28WMF%29/Notes/Serbian_Stemmer_Analysis) it was helpful to not count Cyrillic/Latin alternations as Potential Problem Stems.
+There is a one-to-one mapping between the Serbian Cyrillic and Serbian Latin alphabets, but the normal Serbian Latin alphabet uses characters with diacritics (*ć, č, đ, š,* and *ž*).
+Using this direct Cyrillic-to-Latin mapping (in `compare_counts/langdata/serbian_c2l.txt`) does not play well with the `default` mapping.
+Serbian Cyrillic *ш* is mapped to Latin *š,* but Latin *š* is mapped to *s.* The default mapping, which maps *š* to *s,* can be disabled by specifying "-default" as a language, as in `-l serbian_c2l,-default`.
+Alternatively, there is a Serbian encoding called "dual1"—used in some academic papers and by the Serbian stemming library I was investigating—that uses *x* and *y* to represent characters that have diacritic in the Latin alphabet.
+So, both *ш* and *š* would be represented as *sx* (similar to how the same sound is represented in English by *sh*). `-l serbian_dual1` works fine without disabling the `default` mapping, but the resulting stems are less transparent.

 * **Custom tools:** Sometimes you need custom tools because there is no end to the weird and wonderful variation that is the awesomeness of language.
   * Another problem with Japanese was that speakers doing review asked for samples of where the tokens had come from.
 I was able to hack `analyze_counts.pl` to generate samples for a specific list of tokens, but it was too messy to keep in the code.
 A proper implementation might be useful.
   * For Chinese and Japanese—both spaceless languages—I used an external tool to evaluate segmentation done by the analyzer.
 For Chinese, the tool came with a segmented corpus.
 For Japanese I had to find an annotated corpus and munge it into a useful form.
 Fun times!
 (Everything is described in more detail, with links, in my write ups.)